dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 *Disclaimer: we're not going to produces rendered images like the above in this post.
-These were created with [NVidia IndeX](https://developer.nvidia.com/index), a completely separate tool chain fromw what is being discussed here.
+These were created with [NVidia IndeX](https://developer.nvidia.com/index), a completely separate tool chain from what is being discussed here.
 This post covers the first step of image loading.*